 Lindsey St. Louis, a Healthcare Management major, transferred to Colby-Sawyer in 2012 with a strong academic record in biology and theater.
 She flourished at Colby-Sawyer, exhibiting exceptional aptitude in the classroom and a wide range of talents on the stage.

 Full of energy that can light up a room, or an entire theater, Lindsey was able to balance her academic and co-curricular activities with grace.
-A Dean's List student and member of the Sigma Beta Delta and Alpha Chi Honor Societies, she served as a peer tutor at the Academic Development Center and as a teaching assistant.
+A Dean's List student and member of the Sigma Beta Delta and Alpha Chi Honor Societies, she served as a peer tutor at the Student Learning Collaborative and as a teaching assistant.
 She also volunteered in the Office of Admissions.

 Lindsey's greatest impact on her student colleagues was the natural result of nurturing her own love for arts.
 Whether dance, theater or printmaking, as a member of the CSC Voices Gospel Choir or the improv group, Lindsey took full advantage of the arts at Colby-Sawyer.
 As president of the student-run Colby-Sawyer Players she was often noted for her mature and devoted leadership and her ability to work with others to accomplish a common goal.

 A peer wrote, Lindsey always handled a situation with calm maturity and respect for the other party.
 She always took a decisive stance on any issue and always tried to be fair and understanding when addressing the issue and always made sure everyone's opinion was heard before moving forward.
 She is one of the most responsible individuals I know.